dsavoia/ggj19/README.md

 # ggj19
-Repo for the Global Game Jam 2019
+Repo for the Global Game Jam 2019 - Unfinished game